bsanghi/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project

+[image1]: ./Docs/dataset1.png "dataset1"
+[image2]: ./Docs/dataset2.png "dataset2"

+Self-Driving Car Engineer Nanodegree Program

+In this project, I completed kalman filter to estimate position and speed of moving object using lidar and radar measurements.

+Final result with dataset 1:

+![alt text][image1]

+Final result with dataset 2:

+![alt text][image2]

 Self-Driving Car Engineer Nanodegree Program

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.